Cannabidiol for Alcohol Dependence in Adults Seeking Abstinence: A Phase II Placebo‑Controlled Trial

 Trial locations

-Cannabidiol is a natural substance derived from the cannabis plant.
-In this study it is being given as an oral solution to people who are dependent on alcohol.
-Researchers want to see if taking cannabidiol can help participants drink less and improve a blood test (called Carbohydrate Deficient Transferrin) that reflects alcohol use.
-By comparing the results of those who receive cannabidiol with those who receive a placebo, the trial aims to find out whether cannabidiol can support people who are trying to stop drinking.
+Cannabidiol is a non‑psychoactive substance derived from the cannabis plant.
+In this study it is given as an oral liquid solution.
+The trial is testing whether cannabidiol can help people who are dependent on alcohol to drink less and achieve abstinence, and whether it can improve a blood test (carbohydrate‑deficient transferrin) that reflects alcohol use.

 Trial ID: